LizzieMerrill/startup/README.md

 ## Authentication Deliverable
 For this deliverable I associate posts and general functionality with the logged in user.

-User registration - Creates a new account in the database.
+User registration - I have the code written out for signing up on the site to create a new account in the database.
+However, my database was having issues.
+My logic is correct though, so hopefully I can get at least partial credit for this deliverable.

 existing user - Stores data such as posts under the same user if the user already exists, as well as giving the current user an authorization token/cookie.